sebastianwessel/html2js/README.md

 i18n internationalization
 ===============
-To generate templates for multiple country-language-combinantions we create a file for each combinantion.
+To generate templates for multiple country-language combinations we create a file for each combination.
 Name convention is *countryCode-languageCode.local* and content of file will be simple JSON.

 So a local-file *uk-en.local* will look like